Selva de Pino Paraná: Protecting threatened species|

 In 2003, Kristina Cockle and colleagues started field research in the province of Misiones, Argentina to determine habitat requirements and threat status of endemic Atlantic Forest birds.
 They quickly realized that urgent conservation action was needed to stop the decline of endangered Vinaceous Parrots.
-They mobilized a small group of researchers and volunteers to begin "Proyecto Selva de Pino Paraná" and launched an outreach program involving local small-holder farmers as protagonists in conservation.
+They mobilized a small group of researchers and volunteers to begin "Proyecto Selva de Pino Paraná" and launched an outreach program involving local small-holder farmers and school children as protagonists in conservation.

-Role of research in Proyecto Selva de Pino ParanáIndividuals involved in this ongoing effort (Proyecto Selva de Pino Paraná) conduct scientific research, educate the public locally and internationally, and encourage the active and appropriate participation of local small-holder farmers in wildlife conservation.
+Role of research in Proyecto Selva de Pino ParanáIndividuals involved in this ongoing effort (Proyecto Selva de Pino Paraná) conduct research, educate the public locally and internationally, and encourage the active and appropriate participation of local small-holder farmers in wildlife conservation.
 Currently, research focuses on understanding the interactions among woodpeckers, parrots and other bird species that nest in tree cavities, the natural history and ecology of bamboo-specialist birds, and the constraints and opportunities faced by farmers in conserving forest on their land.
 Research findings directly inform the outreach program, in which project personnel educate the public about endangered species and extinction, and empower them to conserve these species by providing opportunities to participate.